Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Literature Review

 \section{Literature Review}

 The importance of exploration in RL is well understood.
-Count-based exploration in RL is such a success with the UCB technique. \citet{strehl2008analysis} develop Bellman value iteration $V(s)=\max_a\hat{R}(s,a)+\gamma E[V(s^{\prime})]+ \beta N(s,a)^{-\frac{1}{2}}$, where $N(s,a)$ is the number of visits to $(s,a)$ for state $s$ and action $a$.
+Count-based exploration in RL is such a success with the UCB technique. \citep{strehl2008analysis} develop Bellman value iteration $V(s)=\max_a\hat{R}(s,a)+\gamma E[V(s^{\prime})]+ \beta N(s,a)^{-\frac{1}{2}}$, where $N(s,a)$ is the number of visits to $(s,a)$ for state $s$ and action $a$.
 Value $N(s,a)^{-\frac{1}{2}}$ is positively correlated with curiosity of $(s,a)$ and encourages exploration.
 This method is limited to tableau model-based MDP for small state spaces.
-While \cite{bellemare2016unifying} introduce Pseudo-Count exploration for non-tableau MDP with density models, it is hard to model.
-However, UCB achieves optimality if bandits are stochastic and may suffer linear regret otherwise~\cite{zuo2020near}.
+While \citep{bellemare2016unifying} introduce Pseudo-Count exploration for non-tableau MDP with density models, it is hard to model.
+However, UCB achieves optimality if bandits are stochastic and may suffer linear regret otherwise~\citep{zuo2020near}.
+In the RL setting, such updates are inefficient and do not fit the dynamic RL setting.
 EXP-type algorithms for non-stochastic bandits can generalize to RL with fewer assumptions about the statistics of rewards, which have not yet been studied.

-In conjunction with DQN, $\epsilon$-greedy in \citet{mnih2015human} is a simple exploration technique using DQN.
+Independently, the idea of utilizing multiple experts has been studied extensively.
+For example, \citep{jin2022power} study a zero-sum game theoretic setting and incentivize exploration by learning from the policy and trajectory of the opponent, while \citep{zhang2018fully} investigate a cooperative multi-agent learning setting where agents integrate the obtained information to make more informed decisions, with the hope of overcoming their exploitation dilemma.
+However, these studies all assume that different agents have varying interactions with the environment, which may be costly in the real world.
+In contrast, EXP-type algorithms enable multiple agents to learn from a single trajectory, necessitating our work herein.
+In conjunction with DQN, $\epsilon$-greedy in \citep{mnih2015human} is a simple exploration technique using DQN.
 Besides $\epsilon$-greedy, intrinsic model exploration computes intrinsic rewards by the accuracy of a model trained on experiences.
-Intrinsic rewards directly measure and incentivize exploration if added to actual rewards of RL, e.g. see \citet{fox2018dora} and \citet{stadie2015incentivizing} and~\citet{burda2018exploration}.
-Random Network Distillation(RND) in~\citet{burda2018exploration} define it as $e(s^{\prime},a) = \Vert\hat{f}(s^{\prime})-f(s^{\prime})\Vert^2_2$ where $\hat{f}$ is a parametric model and $f$ is a randomly initialized but fixed model.
+Intrinsic rewards directly measure and incentivize exploration if added to actual rewards of RL, e.g. see \citep{fox2018dora, stadie2015incentivizing,burda2018exploration}.
+Random Network Distillation(RND) in~\citep{burda2018exploration} define it as $e(s^{\prime},a) = \Vert\hat{f}(s^{\prime})-f(s^{\prime})\Vert^2_2$ where $\hat{f}$ is a parametric model and $f$ is a randomly initialized but fixed model.
 Here $e(s^{\prime},a)$, independent of the transition, only depends on state $s^{\prime}$ and drives RND to outperform others on Montezuma's Revenge.
 None of these algorithms use several experts which is a significant departure from our work.